kite-sdk/kite-docs/DatasetAPI.md

 Kite also supports Avro's [specific](http://avro.apache.org/docs/1.7.7/api/java/index.html?org/apache/avro/specific/package-summary.html) and [reflect](http://avro.apache.org/docs/1.7.7/api/java/org/apache/avro/reflect/package-summary.html) object models.

-Files are compressed using Google's Snappy codec, by default.
-The Snappy codec is an efficient binary format that works well with Hadoop, but the stored files are not human readable.
-You can use the Kite CLI or the Hue data browser to view your compressed information stored in Hadoop.
+Avro and Parquet are efficient binary formats that work well with Hadoop.
+You can use the Kite CLI or the Hue data browser to view the compressed information stored in Hadoop.

 #### Avro Schema